A Glug of Oil

 Gather and prepare your ingredients

-1. Put the diced onion into a medium-sized bowl and sprinkle them with the sumac - this will tone down the harshness of the raw onion.
+1. Put the diced onion into a medium-sized bowl and sprinkle it with the sumac - this will tone down the harshness of the raw onion.

-2. Now, add the rest of the salad ingredients to the bowl along with the salad dressing and mix everything together.
+2. Now, add the rest of the salad ingredients to the bowl.

 Did you make this recipe?